shangyuj/101B/index.md

    - Form small groups and share the argument you chose during the warm-up.
 Discuss your initial thoughts on agreeing or disagreeing with the author's viewpoint.

 3. **Introduction to Response Strategies**
-   - Brief overview of the "Effective Response Strategies" handout.
-Highlight how these strategies can be used to construct a nuanced and insightful response.

 >##### Strategy 1: Agreeing with a Twist
 >- **Description:** You agree with the article’s points but introduce a new angle or insight that wasn't covered.